splunk/splunk-connect-for-snmp/docs/gettingstarted/mk8s/k8s-microk8s.md

 ## Install Metallb

-Note: when installing Metallb you will be prompted for one or more IPs to use as entry points into the cluster.
-If your plan to enable clustering, this IP should not be assigned to the host (floats).
+When installing Metallb, you will be prompted for one or more IPs to use as entry points into the cluster.
+If you plan to enable clustering, this IP should not be assigned to the host (floats).
 If you do not plan to cluster, then this IP should be the IP of your host.

 Note2: a single IP in cidr format is x.x.x.x/32.
 Use CIDR or range syntax for single server installations.
 This can be